scottt/scottt-bin/README.md

 * compilefunc -- generate assembler output on STDOUT for specified functions
 * gdbdis -- disassmble a function or memory range through GDB
 * gdbx -- examine memory through GDB
+* gdb-info-scope -- Use gdb to list the variables local to a scope.
+Shows DWARF debug info.
 * function-is-not-used

 Software Development